natesheehan/epi-div-form/README.md

 4. How did the results of the validation compare
 5. What are the specific details of any errors that were found during validation?

-### Standards
 ### Protocols
 1. What protocols are used for the development of this project?
-2. How are protocols developed and maintained?
+2. How are protocols developed and maintained for this project?
-3. How are protocols being dissiminated with others?
+3. How are protocols being dissiminated with users of this project?
 5. What kind of feedback mechanism is in place for the protocols?